Ckenny-Analyst/LITA_DATA_DOCUMENTATION/README.md

 In the first phase of the data cleaning and preparation, we performed the following actions

-  1. Data Loading and Inspection.
+  1. Data Loading and Inspection
-  2. Handling missing variables.
+  2. Handling missing variables
-  3. Data cleaning and formatting.
+  3. Data cleaning and formatting

+### Exploratory Data Analysis

+EDA involved the exploring of the data to answer some questions about the data such as

+What is the highest performing region with the highest generated revenue.
+Which line of business is the top seller.
+What model is on peak sales.
+What are the low performing models, line of business as well as low performing region.